 Now I paint, write, cook, design websites, create content and marketing plans… I have even made humans… best art projects EVER.
 It feels good to make things- to not give up.
-I am always learning and and that comes with knowing that if I want more, and don't give up, I can do it.
+I am always learning, and that comes with knowing that if I want more and don't give up, I can do it.

 (Fabric arts and sewing are not my thing!)

 And yet, she had no idea that she was creating something beautiful.
 She just noticed it wasn’t the same as mine.
 Why do we do that?